CAIDA/bgpstream-tma-phdschool/exercise-1-bgpreader/README.md

-For this task you should use BGPReader to output the updates for all Route Views and RIPE RIS collectors for a 1 minute window of your chosing, and then pipe the output into standard unix tools (e.g., `sort`, `uniq`, etc.) to rank the peers.
+For this task you should use BGPReader to output the updates for all Route Views and RIPE RIS collectors for a 1 minute window of your chosing, and then pipe the output into standard unix tools (e.g., `sort`, `uniq`, etc.) to rank the peers in terms of the number of updates seen from each.
 Bonus points if you separate the ranking by update type (i.e., announcements and withdrawals).